Worthing CIL Neighbourhood Fund

 - encourage community cohesion

-- improvements to open space, play and leisure facilities
+- improve open space, play and leisure facilities

-- projects that enhance your local environment, or tackles the impact on the climate
+- enhance your local environment, or tackle the impact on the climate

-- activity that enhance people's health and wellbeing
+- promote outdoor spaces or enhance people's health and wellbeing

 - encourage residents to use local activities they might not normally be able to access